 Oil & Energy

-As Marathon Oil transitioned its owned properties across Texas into tenant-ready space, it partnered with Green Standards to simplify the decommissioning process and ensure that as little of its surplus furniture and equipment was sent to the landfill as possible.
+As Marathon Oil transitioned its owned properties across Texas into tenant-ready space, it worked with Green Standards to simplify the decommissioning process and ensure that as little of its surplus furniture and equipment was sent to the landfill as possible.

 With several locations in transition, Marathon Oil’s facilities team wanted a comprehensive approach that would leverage multiple channels, including revenue generating sources like resale and metal recycling, as well as environmentally and community-friendly options like local donation.